 Creative relationships need to be built on trust.
 Especially in terms of shared vision moving with intention in the same direction.
+Building long-term relationships between producers and artists requires more than talent it requires emotional maturity and mutual respect.
 They also require mutual uplift.
 But when outburst of anger mix with unclear leadership roles, even the strongest group dynamics can become distorted.

 Recently I experienced a fallout of sorts with a rapper I’d developed a connection with over the last 5 years that’s a decade younger than me.
 I’m what you might call a hybrid artist.
 Someone who produces, writes, administrate, and guides the broader creative vision of my business.
 My goal has always been simple help where I can.
 Lead only where it’s welcomed.
 Early on our dynamic flowed naturally.
 But over time, I noticed a shift.